darkrimson/cli_task_tracker/README.md

 # CLI Task Tracker

-A simple command-line task tracker written in Go.
+A simple command-line task tracker (from https://roadmap.sh/projects/task-tracker) written in Go.
 Manage tasks, track their status, and save them to a JSON file.

 ## Features